joe916/jyprayer/README.md

 Jesus Youth Prayer App
 =======================

 Jesus Youth Prayer is a commonly used prayer for the Jesus Youth Catholic movement.
-This is a online version for easy access via. a browser.
+This is an online version for easy access via. any browser.

 Created using the jQuery mobile.